-The immediate response was to produce creative activity packs for attendees which were delivered face to face by the Participant Coordinator.
+The immediate response was to produce creative activity packs for attendees which were delivered face to face by the Participant coordinator.
 These were backed up by phone calls.
-The priorities at the time were for darts to carry on supporting people to be creative and to stay connected.
+The priorities at the time was for darts to carry on supporting people to be creative and to stay connected.
 (See adaptability case study).

-The importance of this type of small-scale contact to the most vulnerable was reported by the Participant Coordinator:
+The importance of this type of small-scale contact to the most vulnerable was reported by the participant coordinator: